 Keep it simple, and get your message across to your audience.
 The postcard above is clear in message, easy to read, and has a specific call to action.
 While it’s tempting to want to tell potential home sellers a plethora of information, doing so often congests the space and doesn’t give the recipient a reason to reach out.
 Often the postcards or mailers that seem so simple are the most effective in getting potential leads to pick up the phone.

-While we hope our potential clients are picking up the phone, it’s important for all Realtors that they do as well.
+While we hope our potential clients are picking up the phone, it’s important for all real estate agents that they do as well.
 Here is our beginners guide to cold calling to get you started or refine your skills.

 17. Market Your Unique Value Proposition